SublimeText/PowerShell/CONTRIBUTING.md

 If you feel lazy about writing tests, this is the right time to contribute -- we'll turn a blind eye more often now than later on! ;-)

-### Building Versions

-The easiest way to 'build' a version now consists in copying the project's root folder's content to your *Data/Packages/PowerShell* directory.

-We have build scripts under *.\bin*, but they aren't realiable.
-We hope to fix that soon.